Men's Health Doctor London | Comprehensive Care & Screening

 Most men don't talk about these questions openly.
 They carry them quietly — alongside work, relationships, expectations and the pressure to keep functioning.

-It can be hard to find someone you can trust to explore these questions with.
+It can be hard to find someone you can trust to explore them with.

-Perhaps you’ve had a consultation with an online clinic which has tried to sell you a subscription to testosterone, or a 10 minute GP consultation which has left you with more questions than answers.
+Perhaps you've had a consultation with an online clinic that tried to sell you a testosterone subscription, or a 10-minute NHS appointment that left you with more questions than answers.

-As a doctor and therapist specialising in men’s health, I help men get answers to these questions beyond quick prescriptions and 10 minute consultations.
+As a GP and therapist specialising in men's health in London, I help men get real answers — beyond quick prescriptions and brief consultations.

-Increasingly numbers of men are seeking help, but often through clinics offering a very limited vision of men’s health.
+An increasing number of men are seeking help — but often through clinics offering a very limited vision of what men's health actually means.

-And it’s not about endless supplements, whole body MRIs or peptides.
+Men's health is not simply access to blood tests or a testosterone subscription.
+And it's not about endless supplements, whole-body MRIs or peptides.

-As a GP specialising in men’s health, sexual medicine and psychosexual therapy, my approach integrates physical health, hormonal health, sexual function, mental wellbeing and long-term disease prevention.
+As a private men's health doctor in London with specialist training in sexual medicine and psychosexual therapy, my approach integrates physical health, hormonal health, sexual function, mental wellbeing and long-term disease prevention.
 Most symptoms men present with — fatigue, low libido, erectile dysfunction, weight gain, loss of confidence — rarely have a single cause.
 They sit at the intersection of heart health, hormones, stress, sleep and relationships.

-A thorough men’s health assessment should reflect the true complexity of men’s health and lives, rather than a funnel to a prescription.
+A thorough men's health assessment should reflect the true complexity of men's lives, not funnel you towards a prescription.

-Much of modern healthcare is geared towards women and children.
-Very few doctors have training in men’s health concerns.
+Men die earlier than women — often from conditions that are preventable or treatable when identified early.
+Yet much of modern healthcare remains geared towards women and children, and very few doctors have substantive training in men's health concerns.

-A leading cause of death in younger men is suicide, which is preventable with good access to compassionate care
+A leading cause of death in younger men is suicide — preventable with access to compassionate, appropriate care.
+Heart disease and cancer claim men disproportionately, often silently, for years before symptoms emerge.

 Cardiovascular & Metabolic Health

-Erectile dysfunction, reduced stamina and abdominal weight gain are often early indicators of cardiovascular risk.
+Erectile dysfunction, loss of morning erections and abdominal weight gain are often early warning signs of cardiovascular disease — not simply signs of ageing.

 My men’s health assessments include careful evaluation of: